matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ## Security considerations

-Since this touches one of the most sensitive part of the API, there a lot of security considerations to have.
+Since this touches one of the most sensitive part of the API, there are a lot of security considerations to have.

 The [OAuth 2.0 Security Best Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-16) IETF draft has many attack scenarios.
 Many of those scenarios are mitigated by the choices enforced in the client profiles outlined in this MSC.

 ## Unstable prefix